Generalized Thomas-Yau Uniqueness Theorems

 We can include also a suitable class of local systems on $L$ and the results in this paper will hold for them but we shall omit this in our formal treatment.
-Objects of $H\cF(X)$ contain bounding cochains as we recall below.
+We recall now the notion of bounding cochains now.

 We recall first the homologically perturbed version of Floer complexes.
 Given a closed manifold $\Lh$ and a generic Lagrangian immersion $\Lh\to L\sb X$ we write $L\cap L:=\Lh\t_X\Lh.$ This is the disjoint union of the diagonal $\Lh$ and self-intersection pairs.
 It depends upon the choice of $\Lh\to X$ but is unique up to automorphisms of $\Lh.$ We write $C_L^*:=H^*(L\cap L,R)[-\mu_{L,L}]$ where the diagonal has no degree shift and every self-intersection pair has degree equal to its Maslov index.
 If $L$ is embedded, this $C_L^*$ is $\Z$-graded and supported in degrees $0,\cdots,n.$ If $L$ is $\Z_k$-graded, so is $C_L^*.$ If also $L$ has on its every self-intersection pair two gradings nearly equal, then $C_L^*$ is supported in degrees $0,\cdots,n$ modulo $k\Z.$